Gilberto Román: Regaining title

 Sugar Baby Rojas took the title from Laciar and Román earned another title shot against the new champion.
 On 8 April 1988, Román regained the title with a twelve-round decision.

 He then traveled to Japan where he defeated Yoshiyuki Uchida and future champion Kiyoshi Hatanaka.
 Next he faced Rojas in a rematch and decisioned him once again.
 Roman began 1989 with a victory over Puerto Rican challenger Juan Carazo in a fight in which each boxer was dropped to the floor in the fourth round.
 In his next fight he avenged his loss to Laciar via unanimous decision.
 Following his victory over Laciar, Román lost the title to Ghana's Nana Konadu on 7 November 1989.
-Konadu lost the title to Sung-Kil Moon, whom Román challenged on 9 June 1990, losing by a TKO in the ninth round in what turned out be his final fight.
+Konadu lost the title to Sung-Kil Moon, whom Román challenged on 9 June 1990, losing by a TKO in the ninth round in what turned out to be his final fight.

 Román had a record of 54 wins, 6 losses and 1 draw, with 35 wins by knockout.
 His total of 11 successful title defenses ranks second highest in the history of the super flyweight division.